Skip to content

 Adjustments to sequential focus navigation

-To ensure that a focusgroup always has at least one tab stop in the sequential focus navigation order, and to provide the appropriate “hook” for a focusgroup’s “memory” to redirect focus to the last-focused element in a focusgroup, a change to sequential focus navigation is needed.
+To ensure that a focusgroup segment has exactly one tab stop in the sequential focus navigation order, and to provide the appropriate “hook” for a focusgroup’s “memory” to redirect focus to the last-focused element in a focusgroup, a change to sequential focus navigation is needed.

 (Future Consideration) Grid focusgroups